afnscbrl/PPIDSpoofing/README.md

 # PPIDSpoofing
-PPID Spoofing  with reverse shell for privilege scalation when SeDebugPrivilege is enabled
+PPID Spoofing  with reverse shell for privilege escalation when SeDebugPrivilege is enabled

 Usage: